CPE Questions and Answers

 Q: When will the online renewal system be available to report my CPE?

 A: The on-line renewal system will be available after October 1, 2019 on our website at www.ct.gov/dcp

 A: CPE reporting forms will be part of your 2020 license renewal which you will be required to complete between October and December each year. (unless you are waived from the requirement due to initial issuance, reinstatement or hold a certificate registration.)

 Q: Do I need to do Ethics CPE?

-A: Yes, the Connecticut State Board of Accountancy implemented a mandatory four-hour ethics requirement.
-This requires Connecticut CPA license holders to take four hours of ethics education every three years from the date the requirement was last met.
-You may only submit four hours of ethics at one time in one of the 3 reporting cycles.
-This requirement may be met through any covering *ethical behavior and understanding of the State and National Code of Conduct, Professional Conduct and State Licensing Regulations.
-We also accept other state’s ethical courses as long as the course covers any of the preceding standards*.
+A: Yes, the Connecticut State Board of Accountancy has implemented a mandatory four-hour ethics requirement.
+This requires Connecticut CPA license holders to take four hours of ethics education every three CPE cycles (see below for examples).
+A CPE cycle is the period from July 1 through June 30 immediately preceding each December 31 deadline for a CPA license renewal application.
+If you complete the four hours of ethics in fewer cycles, the three-cycle clock begins anew.
+This requirement may be met through any course covering ethical behavior and understanding of the Connecticut Rules of Professional Conduct or AICPA Code of Professional Conduct for CPAs.
+We also accept other states’ ethics courses as long as the course covers any of the preceding standards.

 Q: Does the board accept half, quarter, etc. course hours?

 A: The board accepts credit hours in fractions of an hour as low as 1/5th (or 10 minutes).